yukikaneko0730/MySQLCheatSheet/MySQL.md

 ## 🎨 Style & Design

-To make this cheat sheet pop in your portfolio:

 * **Color accents** → use Markdown emojis + shields.io badges.
 * **Icons** → section headers have icons for visual scanning.
 * **Consistency** → keep the same emoji theme (📦 schema, 🔍 queries, ⚡ performance, etc).